 Now, back to the initial question.

-Does any of this help you make your story better?
+Does any of this talk about plot help you make your story better in any way?

-Well yeah!
-Just think about it, plot can be thought as a chain of events in which previous events act as cause for next ones and so on!
+I think it does!
+Just think about it, the plot can be thought of as a chain of events in which previous events act as a cause for the next ones and so on!

-Now you can write any dumbass story you want by following two simple rules:
+Now you can write any dumbass story about alien invasions you want by following two simple rules:

 - Any event leads to another.

 - Any event comes from a previous one.